nvfp/carbon/README.md

             ```sh
             pip install -r requirements.txt
             ```
-        - [FFmpeg](https://ffmpeg.org/download.html) (optional, if needed for the project.
-Any version is okay, but it's recommended to use version 5 or the latest)
+        - [FFmpeg](https://ffmpeg.org/download.html) (optional, if the project needs it.
+Any version should be okay, but version 5 or latest is recommended)

 ## Try it